cwang225/CG3GPMAC/README.md

 ## Running Instructions
+Due to unforseen Lots of Errors and a need to go to sleep, for this checkpoint please go to Scenes -> Planets -> blackPlanet to play.
+We promise the title scene is also there and cool but the other levels are currently broken.
-Run the TitleScene scene in the UIScenes Folder.
+~~Run the TitleScene scene in the UIScenes Folder.
 Hit the play button to move to show level select.
-Click on any level and then 'Play level' to enter the test level.
+Click on any level and then 'Play level' to enter the test level.~~
 Controls:
-- Scrollwheel or left/right arrows to change selection (for selecting a unit or selecting an ability in the menu)
+- Left/right arrows to change selection (for selecting a unit or selecting an ability in the menu)
 - Click on a unit to select it
 - Click on an action to select it
 - Hover over tile and click to select tile for movement or ability